Skip to content

 • Validate first - Make sure your XML and XSLT files are valid before transformation

-• Check the error panel - If transformation fails, check the error messages
+• Check the OUTPUT panel status - If a transformation fails, the red error status in the OUTPUT panel header shows the error message

-• Use the HTML preview - For HTML output, the preview shows you exactly how it will look
+• Use the Preview view - For HTML output, the OUTPUT panel's Preview toggle shows you exactly how it will look

 • Try the example files - Learn from the included examples in the examples/ folder

-• Need more features? - Use the XSLT Developer tab for advanced editing
+• Need more features? - Use the XSLT Developer for advanced editing

 Next Steps